If you think that you’re too old to get an education, think again. And yes, we are about to tell you why.

 Adult Basic Education Training (ABET)

-An ABET Level Four certificate is the equivalent of grade 9.
-In the past, this was referred to as “form 2” or “standard 7”.
 For adults who have families to care for and jobs during the day, night classes are available at some ABET-approved centres.
-A list of ABET centres can be found here.
+A list of ABET centres can be found on the ABET website.

 There are also ABET classes which are hosted at primary schools after hours.